docker-training/suggested-solutions/primers/strigo-intro.md

     ![""](../primers/images/screen-tabs.png)/

-    You can make more if necessary.
+    You can make more if necessary. **Note that this is a brand new shell,** just as if you had made a new SSH connection to a remote machine - therefore, any environment vairables from the previous tab won't be present in this new tab.

 ## Troubleshooting